 For times when masks can't or shouldn't be worn (eating, sleeping, shower time), campers will be divided into activity pods.
 Those pods will be together for maskless activities.
 (The same group of campers will be assigned to the same cabin and table group for the duration of camp, for example.)

 We are moving as many activities outdoors as possible.
-When weather allows, even the dining hall will be moved outside.
-Bible study, worship, keynote time, games and arts and crafts are just some of the examples of activities that will be moved outdoors.
+Bible study, worship, keynote time, games and arts and crafts are just some of the examples of activities that will be moved outdoors whenever possible.

 We are building air filtration units for indoor spaces that must be used during poor weather.
 The filters on these units are advertised to filter out Covid-19 particles and will circulate the air in indoor spaces every 15-20 minutes.
 Examples of spaces that will have filtration units are the Dining Hall, gym, indoor chapel, and cabin bedrooms.